Skip to Main Content

 • Land areas

-• Where sea ice melts completely in summer, bears forced onto land for several months
+• Where sea ice melts in summer, bears forced onto land for several months

 Habitat needs